Updated Jan. 20, 2023.

 - 2. Do you have symptoms?

 The CDC’s Coronavirus Self-Checker may be a useful tool.
 If you have COVID-19 symptoms such as coughing, sore throat, fever, fatigue or difficulty breathing, please get tested through Student Health Services on your campus or MyHealth@Work at 412-647-4949 to rule out a possible COVID-19 infection.

 - Bradford: 814-362-5272

 - Pittsburgh: 412-383-1800

 - Titusville: 814-362-5272

-Close contacts of people who have recently tested positive for COVID-19 should get tested to make sure they did not also get infected—or to begin quarantining if so.
+Pitt will continue to offer close contact/focused testing throughout spring term as needed.
+Close contacts of people who have recently tested positive for COVID-19 should get tested to make sure they did not also get infected—or to begin isolating if they did.